-Available CLEP, DSST, MAT, OPIc & Proctored testing slots are shown below (for EMU students/alumni only).
-Contact (540-432-4317) to register. (apply for ACTFL test, search by Eastern Mennonite University, select and follow instructions) – please contact to reserve three possible test dates/times prior to registering for an OPI."
+Available CLEP, DSST, MAT, OPIc & Proctored testing slots are shown below (for EMU students/alumni and community CLEP testers only).
+Contact (540-432-4131) to register. (apply for ACTFL test, search by Eastern Mennonite University, select and follow instructions) – please contact to reserve three possible test dates/times prior to registering for an OPI."

 Directions & Contact Information